The Salem County Vocational Technical School and Salem County Special Service School Districts seek the following position:

 CUSTODIAL, MAINTENANCE, TECHNICIANS [ Application ]

-(Must be 18 years of age, have a H.S. diploma or equivalent and valid driver’s license)
+Full Time Custodial Position Available for the Salem County Vo-Tech must be 18 years of age, have a H.S. diploma or equivalent and valid driver’s license.

 How to Apply: